-Whether it’s earning money back on your loan or having some of your debt canceled, these are ways to get free money for student loans and potentially pay them off faster.
+Whether you earn money back on your loan or get some of your debt canceled, these are ways to get student loan assistance and pay your debt off faster.

 1. Earn forgiveness through income-driven repayment

 3. Apply for forgiveness specific to your career

 4. Find a loan repayment assistance program through your state

 6. Work for an employer with a student loan benefit